lightningdb/chililog-server/README.md

 What is Chililog?
 =================
-Chililog is a real time log aggregation, analysis and monitoring tool.
+Chililog is a log aggregation, analysis and monitoring server.

 * Chililog aggregates your log entries using 'publishers'.
 The goal is to create publishers that work on different platforms/frameworks/languages.
-Publishers transmits your log entries to the chililog Server for storage.
+Publishers transmits your log entries to Chililog Server for storage.

-* Chililog allows you to view aggregated logs in real time and also to search for historical entries.
-Because your logs are parsed, you can filter and sort the log data.
+* Chililog allows you to view your aggregated logs in real time.
+You can also search, filter and sort historical log entries.

-* Chililog can also monitors your logs for patterns that you define.
+* Chililog monitors your logs for patterns that you define.
 If your pattern is matched, you will be notified.